-The Moonee Valley Racing Club acknowledges the Traditional Owners of country throughout Victoria and Australia and recognises their continuing connection to land, waters, and culture.
+The Moonee Valley Racing Club acknowledges the Traditional Owners of the land, the Wurundjeri People, and recognises their continuing connection to land, waters, and culture.
 We pay our respects to their Elders past, present, and emerging.

 Foreword

 It is with great pleasure that the Moonee Valley Racing Club presents this Master Plan for the Special Use Zone land parcel as we progress our vision to transform the Moonee Valley Racecourse into a world class sports, entertainment and community precinct.